mozmeao/www-site-checker/README.md

 Supported checks:

 * Verify all outbound URLs found on `www.mozilla.org`.
 Verification is done by domain and or an allow-list and exceptions are reported loudly.
+* Confirm robots.txt points to the correct sitemap, on the public domain, never an internal domain
+* Verify the geo code in the majority of HTML pages served via the CDN is stable, confirming appripriate CDN `Vary`-header configuration
+* Verify that RSS and Atom feeds are error-free

 Roadmap for future checks and behaviour